philipdev/stateflow/README.md

 - type `string` - 'begin': initial state on flow start, 'state': normal state (default), 'end': flow terminates when this state
 - action `action` - executed when the state becomes active, defined a function, action name to use a registered action or subflow object flow defintion.
-- on `object` - key is state completion event value is the next state to goto.
+- on `object` - key is state completion event value is the next state to goto. 'objectName.eventName' is also supported, aka if this.get('objectName') emits eventName then goto the next state .

 <a name="flowDefinition"></a>
 #type: flowDefinition